Ayra Starr, other new kids most likely to take over the music industry this year

 4. Buju

-Buju needs to go harder into our years this year as he blew our minds last year with his singles and collaborations as well.
+Buju needs to go harder into our ears this year as he blew our minds last year with his singles and collaborations as well.

 Lady makes boy who hates barbing hair fall in love with it as she runs around with child, video goes viral